15 Items to Teach Your Child About Black History Month

 Ready to dive in?
 Start by learning about Carter G. Woodson — historian, author, journalist and founder of the Association for the Study of African American Life and History — who first established Black History Month in 1926.
-Then, check out our top 10 books, card games and more, which will help drive the history lessons and legacies home year-round.
+Then, check out our top 15 books, card games and more, which will help drive the history lessons and legacies home year-round.

-Introduce your toddler to Grandmaster Flash, Tupac, Kendrick Lamar and other great American rappers with this colorful and adorable board book.
+Introduce your toddler to Grandmaster Flash, Tupac, Kendrick Lamar and other great American rappers with this colorful board book.
 (Which even has Missy Elliot's stamp of approval.)
-The book is 24 pages long and shows how rap developed in the U.S. and helped give a voice to the voiceless.
+The compact book is 24 pages long and shows how rap developed in the U.S. and helped give a voice to the voiceless.

 Give your little one an entire list of Black heroes to look up to with this inspiring "Dream Like Martin" shirt.
 The tee is crafted from 100-percent cotton (so it's comfy for school and play) and celebrates Black change-makers like Martin Luther King Jr., Harriet Tubman, Malcolm X, Maya Angelou, Marcus Garvey and Rosa Parks.

 Share a powerful story about resistance, legacy and the origins of American identity, and read The 1619 Project: Born on the Water with your child.
 In this lyrical picture book, co-authors Nikole Hannah-Jones and Renée Watson chronicle the Black experience before and after the slave trade.
 The book is packed with emotional imagery, flowing verse and is a must-purchase.